Souptik18/souptik18/README.md

 ---

 ### 🧠 About Me
+- 🎓 BTech in ELectronics with CSE @ KIIT
 - 🎓 MTech in AI & Data Science @ KIIT
 - 💻 Passionate Web Dev (MERN + Appwrite)
 - 🌱 Always learning new tech & AI